franko/gsl-shell/doc/user-manual/gdt.rst

 --------

 General Data Tables, GDT in short, are used in GSL Shell to store data in tabular format.
-They are somewhat similar to matrices but have some notables differences.
+They are somewhat similar to matrices but have some notable differences.

-While in matrices the columns are always unnamed in GDT tables they have names so that you can refer to a specific column by giving its name.
+While in matrices columns are always unnamed in GDT tables they have names so that you can refer to a specific column by name.
 The other important difference is that the value in each cell does not need to be numeric but can be also a string or undefined.

 Since a GDT table can contain strings they are often useful to store data coming from observations or from reports.